Mitul9703/TeamNotNull_InnovationHacks/README.md

 3. scrape the strongest matches
 4. synthesize one grounded result for the live session or report

-That makes the context generation more explainable and more controllable than a one-shot prompt.
+That makes the context generation more explainable, more accurate and more controllable than a one-shot prompt.

 ## Environment example